mgrang/non-determinism/README.md

 http://llvm.org/devmtg/2017-10/#poster11

-## NEXT STEPS
+## NEXT STEPS - STATIC CHECKERS
 The next logical step would be to apply the ideas presented here in a more wider context to help find non-determinism in user code.
-With that in mind, I have started writing a Clang Static Analyzer checker to detect instances of non-determinism caused by sorting pointer-like keys.
+With that in mind, I have written a Clang Static Analyzer checker to detect instances of non-determinism caused by sorting pointer-like keys.

 The beauty of the analyzer checks is that they run at compile time and hence are cheap to test.
 The drawback is that there may be some false positives which need to be pruned with better heuristics.
-Here is the RFC and the patch (WIP) for this:
+Here is the RFC and the patch:

 [1] http://lists.llvm.org/pipermail/llvm-dev/2018-August/125191.html